Animal and Human Stages of Life and Sociability reveal that although animals and man live on the same planet, they are worlds apart.

 This is also unusual for reptiles.
 Other snakes combine both methods by incubating their eggs internally until they hatch.
 The babies are then born live.
 Stages of life vary greatly not only within the animal kingdom but also within particular species.

-“Unintelligent” animals have a myriad of differing social habits that help them mate, reproduce, raise their young (though in most cases the young take care of themselves from the word go), and live in a balance of nature with each other, with the flora, and with the inanimate world.“Unintelligent” #animals have a myriad of differing social habits that help them mate,… Click To Tweet
+“Unintelligent” animals have a myriad of differing social habits that help them mate, reproduce, raise their young (though in most cases the young take care of themselves from the word go), and live in a balance of nature with each other, with the flora, and with the inanimate world.“Unintelligent” #animals have a myriad of differing social habits that help them mate, reproduce, and raise their young.
+Click To Tweet

 As we know, there is violence and confrontation (we watch videos of lions confronting buffalos and hyenas scavenging food).
 What this means is that animals kill to eat or in self-defense.